Þorgerður Katrín Gunnarsdóttir

 Þorgerður was deputy chairwoman of the Independence Party from 2005 to 2010.
 She was the Minister of Education, Science and Culture from 31 December 2003 to 1 February 2009.
 From 2006, Þorgerður served as acting Prime Minister in the absence of Geir Haarde, including during his 2009 cancer treatment.
-She left the Independence Party in 2016 and joined the newly founded Reform Party and became its chairman the following year.
+She left the Independence Party in 2016 and joined the newly founded Viðreisn and became its chairman the following year.
 She was Minister of Fisheries and Agriculture in 2017.